vishvAsa/kalpAntaram/kANe/v5p1/2_Astrology_and_dharmashAstra/17_muhUrtas_for_Religious_Rites.md

 The Rajamārtanda %5 provides that the 2nd, 3rd, 10th, 13th and 15th tithis are always commended for establishment of images of gods and even the 7th and 6th if the establisher likes.

 In the Indian Antiquary vol. VI. p.
-363 we find an inscri tion of Cālukya king Mangalisa dated sake 500 (578-79 A. D.) recording the grant of a village named Lañjiśvara on the auspicious occasion of the establishment of an image of god Visṇu.
+363 we find an inscri tion of Cālukya king Mangalisa dated sake 500 (578-79 A. D.) recording the grant of a village named Lañjiśvara on the auspicious occasion of the establishment of an image of god Viṣṇu.
 454

 1